 That alone should make you want to play the game and experience its rich story.
 But if you’re only interested in the action, there’s plenty of that as well.
 After all, how could the developers of the Dark Souls series fail in that department?

 The action starts with you being in chains in a cart, along with several other prisoners.
-The atmosphere is amazing and you get interested in the action right away.
-You get to choose your class and identity in the typical Elder Scrolls manner, and then you start exploring the world.
+The story is dark and intriguing, and you get to choose your class and identity in the typical Elder Scrolls manner before you start exploring the world.

 There are dragons everywhere and much of the action revolves around these mythical creatures.
 They’re very powerful, but you happen to be the ultimate boss of the game.
 And that’s because you’re Dovahkiin or Dragon Born, the one man these ferocious beasts fear.

-Skyrim is built using elements of Nordic culture, so if you’re into that sort of thing, this game will feel incredibly exciting.
-You get to explore vast areas and do hundreds of quests.
-And the characters you get to meet are highly memorable.
+Skyrim features elements of Nordic culture, so if you’re into that sort of thing, this game will feel incredibly exciting.
+You get to explore vast areas and do hundreds of quests, featuring a myriad of creative characters.

 One of the best things about Skyrim is its modding community.
-There are tens of thousands of mods that you can download and they greatly enhance your experience.
-The customizations you can experience thanks to them exponentially increase the replayability of the game.
+There are tens of thousands of mods that you can download which add extra replay value to the game and greatly enhance your overall experience.

 4. Throne of Darkness

 Throne of Darkness is a different style of game than Ghost of Tsushima but it’s exclusively based on Japanese culture and that makes it quite engaging.
-This is a rather old RPG that was released in the year 2001.
+This is a rather dated RPG that came out in the year 2001.
 It may feel old to a lot of gamers but it’s definitely worth playing.

-This game was created by the same people that were involved in the creation of the first two Diablo games, and their unique style is visible throughout the game.
-The visuals, the sound effects, and the music create a beautiful atmosphere that makes you want to play the game.
+This game comes from the same people that worked on the creation of the first two Diablo games, and their unique style is visible throughout the game.
+The visuals, the sound effects, and the music create a beautiful, intriguing atmosphere.

 The action itself is also quite addictive, offering lots of great bosses, rare items, and some unique elements such as character swapping.
-Throne of Darkness features seven character classes and you get to play with four of them at any given time.
-The other three are waiting in a kind of restroom where they heal every second.
+Throne of Darkness features seven character classes and you get to play with four of them at any given time while the others rest and heal.

-So instead of controlling just one character, you’re controlling seven of them.
-The classes are the following:
+So instead of controlling just one character, you’re controlling seven.
+The classes are:

 - The Leader